kubrack/Erlang-Mnesia-cache/README.md

 # Overview
-	DevelopEx test task - Erlang app for caching data in Mnesia.
+	Erlang app for caching data in Mnesia.
 	Default TTL is 60 seconds.
 	Expired data should be automaticly deleted.
 	Data with TTL 'infinity' or 0 shouldn't be deleted.